ChrisJan00/timers_love/README.md

         -- explicitly replice a timeout value
     timer = timer:withData(data_object)
         -- attaches data_object to timer chain, so that it can be referenced in the callbacks.
-New calls will replace data_object data_object = timer:getData()
+New calls will replace data_object timer = timer:appendData(data_object)
+        -- appends content of data_object to existing data.
+Calling withData would replace the existing data. data_object = timer:getData()
         -- returns the attached data_object
     timer = timer:withDrawOrder(draworder)